 For many years, DOD had little interest in security assistance activities, as they were regarded neither as a military mission nor as an activity of more than marginal value to ensuring national security.
-In particular, training foreign military forces was not considered a task for general purpose military forces, and until recently limited training was most often conducted by U.S. military Special Operations Forces, often under State Department authority.7
+In particular, training foreign military forces was not considered a task for general purpose military forces, and until recently limited training was most often conducted by U.S. SOF, often under State Department authority.8

 DOD perspectives on training foreign military forces slowly began to change after the terrorist attacks on the United States of September 11, 2001 (9/11).
 Defense officials began to regard the defeat of terrorist groups in the countries where they train and prepare as essential to U.S. national security.
 But some realized that these groups could not be disrupted and defeated solely with U.S. forces employed under existing U.S. arrangements.
 U.S. military forces lacked the language, country knowledge and cultural sensitivity to conduct effective counterterrorist (CT) activities in many countries where threats could be expected to emerge.
 Some DOD officials realized that foreign military and security forces would have to take the lead in conducting such activities, and would need training to assume that role.
 At the same time, DOD officials considered the State Department as lacking the necessary expertise and capabilities to carry out an effective counterterrorism program.
-DOD officials also viewed the State Department's planning and implementation processes under authorities for traditional T&E programs8 as too slow and cumbersome to meet emerging threats.
+DOD officials also viewed the State Department's planning and implementation processes under authorities for traditional T&E programs as too slow and cumbersome to meet emerging threats.

 In the mid-2000s, DOD officials developed a proposal for a "Global Train and Equip" authority to increase U.S. support for foreign military and security forces in order to disrupt terrorist networks, to build the capacity of legitimate states to provide security within their sovereign territory to prevent terrorists from establishing footholds, and to build the capacity of legitimate states to participate in U.N., regional, and U.S. coalition military missions.
-This proposal called for a DOD lead, but also required State Department concurrence.
-Although this proposal was initially resisted by certain sectors at both DOD and the State Department, it won the support of Secretary of Defense Donald Rumsfeld and Secretary of State Condoleezza Rice, and the enthusiastic endorsement of geographic Combatant Commanders, according to one DOD official who promoted the legislation.9
+This proposal called